Attention Capture: The structure of dynamic information

 Observe that for each time $t$, the DM has weakly higher continuation value since, at stopping histories under $I$, she now learns the state perfectly under $I'$.
 Moreover, the DM found it optimal to pay attention at each continuation history under the original information structure.
 Hence, since payoffs are convex in beliefs, contracting continuation beliefs must depress the DM's stopping utility so that she also finds it optimal to pay attention at the new collapsed belief.
 Moreover, $1/2$ remains a mean-preserving contraction of stopping beliefs so $I'$ is a valid dynamic information structure.
 Finally, observe that $I'$ and $I$ induce the same distribution over stopping times since, by construction, for every belief path on the original structure $I$ (depicted in red on right of Figure \ref{fig:matching_paths}), we instead deliver full information with identical probability under $I'$ (one such path is depicted in blue).

-We now sketch why it is without loss for belief paths to be increasing.
-The underlying intuition is that by making the DM progressively more uncertain over time, this increases the value of information which improves the DM's incentives to pay further attention.
-This is illustrated in Figure \ref{fig:increasing_extremal_phi} in which the dotted lines are level sets of $\phi$.
-Starting from an initial belief path $(\mu_t^C)_t$ depicted by the solid red line, this might be strictly decreasing in $\phi$ for some times, as depicted by the blue portions.
-We use an iterative ironing algorithm to construct an alternate path of continuation beliefs $(\tilde \mu^{C}_t)_t$ which are increasing in $\phi$ such that both the stopping time and dynamic continuation incentives are preserved.
+The argument for increasingness and maximality is more involved.
+The underlying intuition is that by making the DM progressively more uncertain as much as the martingale condition allows, this endogenously increases the value of all future information which, in turn, slackens future incentives to pay attention.
+This is depicted in Figure \ref{fig:increasing_maximal} (i) where the grey dashed lines are the level sets of $\phi$.
+Starting from an initial belief path $(\mu_t^C)_t$ depicted by the solid red line which is strictly decreasing in $\phi$ over the blue portions, we can ``iterative iron'' such paths to construct an alternate path $(\tilde \mu^{C}_t)_t$ which are increasing in $\phi$ while preserving both the stopping time and dynamic continuation incentives.

 The proof of Theorem \ref{thrm:reduction} in Appendix \ref{appendix:reduction_timecon} makes these arguments precise.
-Our procedure of collapsing continuation histories is conceptually related to revelation-principle type arguments: collapsing continuation histories pushes down the value of the DM's best deviation; fully revealing the state at stopping histories pushes up the value of continuation.
-Our observation is that we can do this dynamically while replicating the distribution over stopping times and preserving continuation incentives at all other times and histories.
+Our procedure of collapsing continuation histories is conceptually related to revelation-principle type arguments: collapsing continuation histories pushes down the value of the DM's best deviation; fully revealing the state at stopping histories pushes up the value of continuation.\footnote{See, e.g., \cite{myerson1986multistage, forges1986approach}.
+More recently, \cite{ely2017beeps} develops an `obfuscation principle' which, roughly, states that the designer can simply tell the DM what her beliefs should be after every history.} Our observation is that we can do this dynamically while replicating the distribution over stopping times and preserving continuation incentives at all other times and histories.